General spin models from noncollinear spin density functional theory and spin-cluster expansion: Introduction

-In this work, we present an efficient and scalable spin-cluster expansion (SCE) framework fitted to magnetic torque data.
-Unlike earlier SCE implementations \cite{Singer2006-tb, Singer2011-ou, Dietermann2011-nq}, our approach is able to treat spin--orbit coupling (SOC) explicitly, which breaks global spin rotational invariance and necessitates anisotropic terms in spin models.
+In this work, we present an efficient and scalable SCE framework fitting to magnetic torque data.
+Unlike earlier SCE implementations~\cite{Singer2006-tb, Singer2011-ou, Dietermann2011-nq}, our approach is able to treat spin--orbit coupling (SOC) explicitly, which breaks global spin rotational invariance and necessitates anisotropic terms in spin models.
 This enables nonperturbative evaluation of arbitrary anisotropic terms in the spin Hamiltonian, including single-ion anisotropy, symmetric exchange anisotropy, and the antisymmetric Dzyaloshinskii--Moriya interaction (DMI).
 The paper is organized as follows.
-Section~\ref{ssec:real_sce} introduces a formulation in real spherical harmonics that ensures a real-valued energy and streamlines SOC treatment.
-Building on this, Section~\ref{ssec:salc} derives symmetry-adapted basis functions via a projection operator to enforce crystal-symmetry constraints on SCE coefficients.
-Section~\ref{ssec:estimation} then describes the torque-fitted regression scheme, and Section~\ref{ssec:slm} presents the real harmonics and their derivatives on the unit sphere in Cartesian coordinates used in the torque-fitted regression.
-In Sec.~\ref{ssec:sampling}, we describe a simple mean-field-based sampling scheme that generates temperature-controlled spin configurations to serve as training data for constructing the SCE model.
-We apply our method to B20-type chiral compounds ${\rm Mn}_{1-x}{\rm Fe}_{x}{\rm Ge}$ and ${\rm Fe}_{1-y}{\rm Co}_{y}{\rm Ge}$ (Section~\ref{ssec:fege}) as demonstrations.
-First, we show that the torque-fitted regression drastically reduces the number of DFT data points needed to construct an SCE model.
-We then use the resulting models to evaluate the full exchange tensor (consisting of isotropic exchange, anisotropic symmetric exchange, and DMI), extract the helical period via micromagnetic models, and reproduce the experimentally observed divergence of the period as a function of composition.
-Finally, by increasing the sampling temperature to generate more strongly fluctuating spin configurations, we assess the validity of a lowest-order spin Hamiltonian and observe reduced predictive accuracy for torque predictions, indicating that higher-order interactions are required at elevated temperatures.
-The paper concludes with Section~\ref{sec:discussion}, which summarizes the main findings and outlines future directions.
+Section~\ref{sec:theory} presents the theoretical framework: we formulate SCE using real spherical harmonics to ensure a real-valued energy in the presence of SOC (Sec.~\ref{ssec:real_sce}), construct symmetry-adapted basis functions to enforce crystal symmetries (Sec.~\ref{ssec:salc}), and describe the torque-fitting regression together with the Cartesian-polynomial representation of real spherical harmonics used to evaluate torque derivatives (Secs.~\ref{ssec:estimation} and~\ref{ssec:slm}).
+Section~\ref{sec:application} applies the method to B20-type chiral magnets ${\rm Mn}_{1-x}{\rm Fe}_{x}{\rm Ge}$ and ${\rm Fe}_{1-y}{\rm Co}_{y}{\rm Ge}$.
+After summarizing computational details (Sec.~\ref{ssec:details}) and our mean-field-based sampling scheme for generating temperature-controlled training spin configurations (Sec.~\ref{ssec:sampling}), we demonstrate the data efficiency of torque fitting (Sec.~\ref{ssec:data_efficiency}), derive micromagnetic parameters and the helical period (Sec.~\ref{ssec:micromagnetic}), and assess the role of higher-order interactions using more strongly disordered configurations (Sec.~\ref{higher-order}).
+Finally, Sec.~\ref{sec:discussion} summarizes the main findings and discusses possible extensions.
 Our implementation is released as an open-source Julia package, \textit{Magesty.jl}.